 So here’s the thing: There is an increase in the number of individuals removing hair from their bodies.
 This makes choosing to become an electrologist a great career choice.

 The first place to start is looking for a reputable school and getting as much information as possible.
 This will help to determine if you will be a good fit for this profession or vice versa.

 Each state has its own rules, regulations, and number of hours required.
 Some states allow electrologists to take a course in laser and light-based hair removal while others do not allow them to do laser.

 As with any career path, an important question is how lucrative it is.
 Subsequently, how much money you make is dependent on several factors.
-There are non-monetary factors that will entice individuals to the profession.
+There are also non-monetary factors that will entice individuals to the profession.